BharathxD/System-Design/Real World Systems/Design a Distributed ID Generators/README.md

 ### Caution: SPOF!

+---

 It is prone to Single Point of failure as we habe only one database

+There are two ticket servers:

+- One is for odd numbers
+- The other is for even numbers

+To balance the load, use a load balancer with a Round-robin algorithm.

 ## Snowflake at Twitter